ab-cs13/data-structure-algorithm-using-rust/README.md

 # data-structure-algorithm-using-rust
-Implementation of basic data structure and algorithm using Rust programming language
+To understand the fundamentals of lifetime, borrow concepts of Rust, writing basic data structure is the best way.
+I am going to implement following data structures and algorithms.
+* Stack : Linked list based stack